Who Took Corporate Development Bank to the 'Upside'? Shares Plummeted by 26.08% Amid Transactions on 10th Kitta

 In the same course, transactions between broker 46 (buying) and broker 58 (selling) saw the price jump from NPR 2,575 directly to NPR 3,160.
 Then the price climbed further through broker number 46 (buying) and broker 32 (selling) to NPR 3,183.

 However, a dramatic decline was observed in the final moments of the transactions.
-Broker number 17 observed that in the sales transactions involving three brokers, the share price fell directly from NPR 3,183 to NPR 2,353.
-This decline is approximately 26.08%, which is a significant change happening in just 10 transactions.
+Buyer broker number 17 observed that in the sales transactions involving broker no 3, the share price fell directly from NPR 3,183 to NPR 2,353.
+This decline is approximately 26.08%, which is a significant change happening in just 1 transaction with 10 unit shares.

 Earlier that same day, the same transaction saw an increase of up to 22.72%, while immediately following another transaction showed a decrease of 26.08%.
 This kind of volatility occurring within milliseconds has started various speculations in the market.
 Some investors have speculated that “a big player has taken the market to the upside”.